alipay/agentUniverse/docs/guidebook/en/How-to/Product_Platform_Quick_Start.md

 product = ['sample_standard_app.app.core.product']
 # Ignore the context content.
 ```
-If you are using aU for the first time, you can directly use the latest sample project’s `config.toml`.
+If you are using agentUniverse for the first time, you can directly adopt the latest sample project’s `config.toml` file.

 #### Private Configuration File
-Of course, when using the agent, you need to pre-configure the various LLM model keys/Tool keys, otherwise, the overall process of the agent cannot be connected.
-This part is currently not provided in the product page configuration management.
-Please reuse aU’s original key configuration method.
-In future versions, we will directly provide key management capabilities for each model in the product.
+Of course, when utilizing the agent, you need to preconfigure the various LLM model keys/Tool keys; otherwise, the agent's overall process will fail to connect.
+Currently, this configuration is not available in the product page's configuration management.
+Please continue to use agentUniverse’s original key configuration method.
+In future versions, we will directly provide key management capabilities for each model within the product.

 ## Using the agentUniverse Product Platform
 ### Starting the Product Service
-Run the [product_application](../../../../sample_standard_app/app/bootstrap/product_application.py) file located in `sample_standard_app/app/bootstrap` to start with one click.
+To start the product service with a single click, run the [product_application](../../../../sample_standard_app/app/bootstrap/product_application.py) file located in `sample_standard_app/app/bootstrap` .
 ![img.png](../../_picture/product_start.png)

-After a successful start, it will automatically redirect to the product homepage, which includes system presets and your custom Agent/Tool/Knowledge product modules.
+Upon successful initiation, it will automatically redirect you to the product homepage, which features system presets as well as your customized Agent, Tool and Knowledge product modules.
 ![agentuniverse_product_homepage](../../_picture/agentuniverse_product_homepage.png)

 ### Experience the Agent
-As shown in the image above, click the chat button on the right of the peer multi-agent group to enter the conversation page.
+As shown in the image above, click the chat button positioned on the right side of the peer multi-agent group to access the conversation page.

-The conversation management system includes the last 10 agent conversation history records, allowing you to directly engage in multi-turn dialogues and experience the capabilities of the peer multi-agent group (default is streaming dialogue, and the multi-agent group includes the intermediate thinking process).
+The conversation management system incorporates the last 10 conversation history records from agents, enabling you to engage in multi-turn dialogues seamlessly and experience the capabilities of the peer multi-agent group (by default, it is set to streaming dialogue, and the multi-agent group showcases the intermediate thinking process).
 ![agentuniverse_product_agent_chat](../../_picture/agentuniverse_product_agent_chat.png)

 ### Debugging the Agent
-On the product homepage, click the edit button on the left of the agent to enter the online debugging page.
+On the product homepage, click the edit button on the left of the agent to access the online debugging page.

-You can debug the agent’s Prompt/Tool/Knowledge/LLM online.
-Click the save button, and aU-product will automatically save the configuration to the corresponding yaml file.
+You have the ability to debug the agent's Prompt, Tool, Knowledge, and LLM online.
+Simply click the save button, and the aU-product (AgentUniverse framework) will automatically save the configuration to the corresponding YAML file.
 ![agentuniverse_product_agent_editor](../../_picture/agentuniverse_product_agent_editor.png)

-Click the debug button in the upper right corner of the image above to view the Trace information, including token consumption, call chain, and latency of the agent’s specific invocation process.
+To view the Trace information, including token consumption, call chain, and latency of the agent's specific invocation process, click the debug button located in the upper right corner of the image provided above.
 ![agentuniverse_product_agent_trace](../../_picture/agentuniverse_product_agent_trace.png)

 ## Configuring agentUniverse Product Modules